 Channels Overview

 Channels let people create, monitor, and respond to OpenVibely work from the tools they already use.
 The web app remains the best place to configure channels, review generated changes, and manage project settings.
+Channel prompts route into OpenVibely project workflows rather than living in disconnected AI sessions.

 What Channels Are For